Terms, Conditions and Policies

 - Cancellation less than 2 calendar days before the course is due to commence, 100% of the course fee.

-Failure to attend on a course will be deemed a cancellation and you will forfeit 100% of the course fee.
+Failure to attend your course will be deemed a cancellation and you will forfeit 100% of the course fee.

 An updated statement of your account will be sent to you following any such cancellation by you.